Techtonica/curriculum/ui-ux-design/ui-ux-design.md

 - What is UX and UI ?
 - How are they different?
-- How UX and UI work together?
+- How do UX and UI work together?
 - What is an example of good UI and UX?
 - What is an example of bad UI and UX?